zacks2512/familyCal/project.md

 # FAMILYCAL — MVP PRD (Agent-Ready)
-**One-liner:** A calendar-first family app that assigns roles to kid events ("drop-off / pick-up") and lets the responsible adult confirm **"Dropped off / Picked up"** with one tap (time-window + biometric), then pings the partner.
+**One-liner:** A calendar-first family app that assigns roles to kid events ("drop-off / pick-up"), syncs them to your device calendar for reminders, and lets the responsible adult confirm **"Dropped off / Picked up"** with one tap (time-window + biometric), then notifies the partner.

 ---